pdelmore-appdev/helper-methods-3/README.md

-# Helper Methods
+# Helper Methods 3

-The starting point of this project is where we left the ad2-getting-started project at the end of class on Day 1.
+The starting point of this project is a solution to Helper Methods after completing Parts 1 & 2.

 ## Setup